 Premium mattresses feature natural latex support cores, but there are synthetic latex ones available at a very budget-friendly price.
 This type of latex is made from styrene and butadiene rubber (SBR), which is an extremely versatile copolymer rubber compound.
-A polymer-based latex foam is created by combining SBR with specific petrochemicals.
+Polymer-based latex foam is created by combining SBR with specific petrochemicals.

-The advantage to synthetic latex is that it is cheap to manufacture.
+The advantage of synthetic latex is that it is cheap to manufacture.
 Although it is not as comfortable as its natural relative some say that even a synthetic mattress support core is more comfortable than an innerspring mattress of the same quality.

-The biggest disadvantage to synthetic latex is that the manufacturing process releases environmental toxins, and then carcinogenic gases also continue to breakdown for years.
+The biggest disadvantage of synthetic latex is that the manufacturing process releases environmental toxins, and then carcinogenic gases also continue to breakdown for years.
 Plus, a synthetic latex support core is at risk for trapping mildew and mold in moist climates.

 There are some mattresses made with a blend of natural and synthetic materials.
 Although not as desirable as completely natural support cores, they are a step up from synthetic ones.

 Support cores made from natural latex are derived from a milky white liquid that is produced by rubber trees.
 It is also commonly referred to as “natural rubber” (NR).
 Foam is made by whipping the liquid with air.
 This is then heated to produce latex.